 4. Update KPIs Displayed to All Staff

-Not only should you communicate your safety KPIs to all employees, you should update these KPIs on a regular basis to keep the employees engaged and focused on meeting safety goals and objectives.
+Not only should you communicate your safety KPIs to all employees, but you should also update these KPIs on a regular basis to keep the employees engaged and focused on meeting safety goals and objectives.

-5. Collaborate With Other Safety Teams at Conferences
+5. Collaborate with Other Safety Teams at Conferences

 Final Thoughts on Controlling KPIs